adviks/icarus/content/articles/this-should-be-the-best-piece-written-ever.md

 There are many things in my life that are confusing to me.
 I have been trying to understand different aspects of myself but I have been failing miserably.

 There have been times when I was on the brink of a mental breakdown and the next moment I was brimming with happiness.
 I'm strange in many ways.
 Strangeness has become my identity.

+I have gone through various phases in my life, and the biggest thing that I have realized is that struggle in life is good.
+Struggle makes you a better person.
+It makes you an experienced person who can take better decisions.

+Not everything that I have experienced was full of struggle.